marksikaundi/Lead_framework/Defination.md

-## Disclaimer:
+# ℹ️ Disclaimer:
 Creating a comprehensive dataset for lead poisoning is a complex task that often requires domain expertise and access to specialized data sources.
 This response provides a general outline and focuses on potential data sources and basic data cleaning steps.
 For a more accurate and robust dataset, consider consulting with experts in public health, epidemiology, and data science.

-## Step by Step Guide to Creating a Lead Poisoning Dataset for Jupyter Notebook
+## Step by-Step Guide to Creating a Lead Poisoning Dataset for Jupyter Notebook

 ### 1. Define Your Research Question<br>
 Clearly articulate the specific question you want to answer with your dataset.